awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

 Where `top` is an integer pointing to the last occupied index of the buffer.

-The basic problem is that, when writing into the return slot of the function, the copy constructor of `T` could throw an exception.
-The problem here, is that we've already mutated `top`!
-That's a big problem, because if the `pop` fails, then the stack should remain unchanged.
+When the function returns, it has to call the copy constructor of `T` in order to write into the return slot of the function (in the caller's stack frame).
+If the copy constructor throws an exception, that will violate the exception safety guarantees that the stack remain unchanged, because `top` has been decremented.
 It's essential that if we throw an exception, we do not mutate the stack.

 In modern C++, I would probably write `pop` as: